-The June 2022 unemployment rate for Clallam County is %.
-County unemployment remains high due to the .
-There has also been a continued decline in the fishing industry.
-Many Tribal members have depended on the fishing, crabbing, and shrimping to make a living.
-However, due to increased regulations, the seasons are shorter and the income earned does not sustain a family.
-Tribal members also find it difficult to compete for specific job.
+The May 2025 unemployment rate for Clallam County is 6.5%.
+County unemployment remains high due to the closure of industry services positions and several small businesses, and the rapid decline in the fishing industry.
+Many Tribal members have depended on self-employment through fishing, crabbing, and shrimping to make a living.
+However, due to increased regulations, the seasons are shorter and the income earned engaging in these activities does not sustain a family.
+Tribal members also find it difficult to compete for many local jobs.
 There are times it is necessary for families to turn to TANF for assistance.

-Work Participation Standards: For the purpose of the LEKT TANF Program, the minimum number of hours that adults or minor parents will be required to participate in work like activities to meet the work participation requirements are as follows:
+Work Participation Standards: For the purpose of the LEKT TANF Program, the minimum number of hours that adults or minor parents will be required to participate in work-like activities to meet the work participation requirements are as follows: